The-Busy-Men/travel-buddy/README.md

 ```

 ## Building the app
-1. Build the app
+1. Build the app ( in `./travel-buddy` )
 ```bash
 $ npm run build
 ```

-2. Go to `./packages/web` and create a symlink between the node_modules
+2. Go to `./travel-buddy/packages/web` and create a symlink between the node_modules (maybe unnecessary in the future)
 ```bash
 $ ln -s ../../node_modules node_modules
 ```